chop-dbhi/django-sts/README.md

 This enables bringing in django-sts to an existing model to begin tracking states of objects.

-If even comes with an abstract `STSModel` that augments a model with the above methods for seamless integration (it does not add any model fields):
+It even comes with an abstract `STSModel` that augments a model with the above methods for seamless integration (it does not add any model fields):

 ```python